SeleniumHQ/docker-selenium/README.md

-# Selenium Docker 4 Vaadin Testbench 5.x
+# Vaadin Testbench Docker

 The project is made possible by volunteer contributors who have put in thousands of hours of their own time, and made the source code freely available under the [Apache License 2.0](https://github.com/SeleniumHQ/docker-vaadin-testbench/blob/master/LICENSE.md) and contains the Vaadin Testbench 5.x standalone.jar which is distributed under the [CVAL 3.0](https://vaadin.com/license/cval-3.0).

-## Docker images for Selenium 4 Vaadin Testbench 5.x Standalone Server Hub and Node configurations with Chrome and Firefox
+## Docker images for Vaadin Testbench Standalone Server Hub and Node configurations with Chrome and Firefox

 Images included:
 - __vaadin-testbench/base__: Base image which includes Java runtime and Vaadin Testbench 5.x Standalone JAR file